IRNA: Filming of the Documentary on Ilam’s Reptiles Concludes

-On Thursday, Fathollah Amiri announced in an exclusive interview with IRNA that the documentary Life in Cold Veins (Reptiles of Ilam) focuses on the lives and challenges faced by 20 different species of reptiles inhabiting the Ilam province.
+On Thursday, Fathollah Amiri announced in an exclusive interview with IRNA that the documentary Alamto, A Reptile Wonderland focuses on the lives and challenges faced by 20 different species of reptiles inhabiting the Ilam province.
 Some of these species have been introduced and filmed for the first time ever.

-Amiri added that Life in Cold Veins will be screened for the first time at the 32nd Fajr International Film Festival in the documentary cinema section.
+Amiri added that Alamto, A Reptile Wonderland will be screened for the first time at the 32nd Fajr International Film Festival in the documentary cinema section.

 The Ilam-based director highlighted the Iranian Spider-tailed Viper as the most notable reptile featured in this documentary, which has been captured on film for the first time.